EstenGrove/AdvantageTracker-v1-Heroku/README.md

 **User Flows**

 - [ ] Task Updates

   - Create immediate update of user data "prior" to POST request.
   - Apply this user flow inside of the <DetailsView/>

+- [ ] Create "ADD NOTE" flow for tasks and subtasks.
+  - Might need some helpers for finding the matching task record whose note record needs updating.